jhpyle/docassemble/_docs/docker.md

 You can test out **docassemble** on a PC or a Mac, but for serious, long-term deployment, it is worthwhile to run it in the cloud, or on a dedicated on-premises server.
 Running [Docker] on a machine that shuts down or restarts frequently could lead to [database corruption].
+If you run **docassemble** inside of [Docker Desktop], you may encounter problems if you have an ARM architecture processor or if Docker does not have at least 4GB of memory available to it.

 If you have never deployed a Linux-based virtual machine in the cloud before, this might be a good opportunity to learn.
 The ability to use